- Information Technology

 Broomfield Storm Response

 🌨️ The City and County of Broomfield starts plowing operations as soon as the snow starts falling, and continues after it stops.
 The first priority is to clear major roadways, then secondary roadways to keep the most traveled routes passable through the duration of the storm.
-Maps of priority routes and additional information can be found through this website.
+Maps of priority routes and additional information can be found on the CCOB Street Maintenance web page.
 The Colorado Department of Transportation (CDOT) is responsible for state highways such as US 287, 120th Avenue, and others.

 Residential streets will be plowed based on the amount of snowfall.